Program

 • Icon showing a judge's gavel

-No IP Rights or Financial Stakes
+Protected IP Rights and Financial Stakes

 SPARK NS does not claim ownership of any IP rights or take any financial stake in commercial products developed prior or during the program.